 Software wallets are free, however, and if you don’t think spending $50-100 on a hardware wallet is worth it, then the software wallet will probably be ok.
 I just prefer the extra level of security the hardware wallets offer.

 If you do prefer to use a software wallet, I recommend Blockstream Green wallet.

-All wallets allow you send and receive Bitcoin easily.
+All wallets allow you send Bitcoin easily, and receiving Bitcoin is also easy.
 Once you have a wallet it will keep track of your Bitcoin balance, which might be held on several different addresses.